Suspiria (2018 film): Special effects

-Makeup artist Mark Coulier, who had previously worked on several Clive Barker film adaptations such as Nightbreed (1990) and Candyman (1992), served as the film's makeup effects coordinator.
+Makeup artist Mark Coulier served as the film's makeup effects coordinator.
 The bulk of the special effects featured in the film were achieved via practical methods.
 According to Coulier, the death sequence of Olga, and the final sabbath scene were the most demanding in regard to special effects.
 For the former, a prosthetic arm, leg, broken ribs, and a protruding dental cast were created for actress Elena Fokina (Olga), allowing her to appear as though the bones in her limbs, abdomen, and jaw were being crushed and broken.
 Fokina, a professional dancer and contortionist, achieved the majority of the contortions herself, while her actual arm and leg were removed from the footage in post-production via digital processing.
 In conceiving Olga's broken arm, Coulier was inspired by a stunt performed by Ronny Cox in Deliverance (1972), in which he dislocated his own shoulder in the film.

 The witches' sabbath that serves as the climax of the film was technically complicated due to Swinton's portrayal of three roles, each of which required their own unique and extensive makeup effects, as well as full-body prosthetics.
 Additional prosthetics were created to achieve the disfigured appearance of Patricia, as well as the disembowelment of Sara.
-"We had so many other makeup effects and full-body prosthetics going on," Coulier recalled.
+"We had so many other makeup effects and full-body prosthetics going on", Coulier recalled.
 "We had Chloë Moretz in her dead-Patricia makeup, we had the intestines being pulled out, we had all sorts of stuff.
 It was a big challenge, and we had about 20 people on set, all applying makeups for that long sequence."
 The wound which Susie tears open on her chest in the climax was also achieved with prosthetics, though it was digitally enhanced in post-production.